HumbertoBPF/stained-glass-recognizer-api/README.md

 </ul>

 <p><strong>Remark:</strong> if you try to call the API, it will fail due to the missing
 training data and database images.
-To address that, you can feed the model with your own training data as described in the next section.</p>
+To address that, you can feed the model with your training data as described in the next section.</p>

-<h3>Using your own data</h3>
+<h3>Using your data</h3>

-To work properly, the project needs to have <strong>reference data</strong> and
+The project needs to have <strong>reference data</strong> and
-<strong>training data</strong>.
+<strong>training data</strong> to work properly.

 <ul>
     <li>
     <strong>Reference data</strong> corresponds to the pictures used to train
-the machine learning model and complementary information about them (artist, glass data, church where the stained-glass is, etc.).
+the machine learning model and complementary information about them (artist, glass data, church where the stained glass is, etc.).
     </li>
     <li>
     <strong>Training data</strong> refers to pre-computed HOG features to be used in the training phase